priyanka-chou/Apna-college-/README.md

 Student -Priyanka Choudhary

 # beby
-love - to each other
+love - to each other.